 Kristen comes to the Foundation with over 30 years of executive administrative experience and brings with her organizational skills and insight.

-Kristen lives in Mill Valley where she enjoys gardening, cooking, golf and spending time with family and friends.
+Kristen lives in Novato where she enjoys gardening, cooking, golf and spending time with family and friends.

 Nooshin Behroyan is an accomplished executive with over 16 years of experience in the Oil & Gas industry and brings extensive cross-cultural experience that promotes gender diversity and work-force equality in the field of Oil, Gas, and Utilities in the U.S. and Canada by addressing barriers, and driving change for positive impact for women engineers and the Veterans.